- Politics and Social Issues»

 take a closer look at things around you.
 Look at it a little differently.

 It's not just about anger and abuse.
 It's about how we make it harder to get along based on things like skin color, hair color, cultural differences, and other misconceptions.
+Racism takes many forms and being aware of how we're treating each other based on such things helps us better understand ourselves.

 Programs to Stop Racism

 These days, we have a number of legal obligations in place such as "Equal Opportunity Employment" that have a noble intent.
 I think they fall short.
 In this particular legal precedent for example, do you know what it means to have said status?
 Simply put; the company promises to match the local demographic.
 If they do not have an equivalent percentage of all races, ages, and genders working for them as the local population, they are penalized.
 Naturally this leads to hiring people who are of the appropriate race, age and gender to keep them in these stats.
 I worked for an Equal Opportunity Employer unloading trucks and distributing the product across the store.
 We were short staffed and they finally got a person to replace the last employee who left.
 The person they hired was a small young Latino woman, a new mother, who wanted to work in the clothing department.
 She could not lift much weight, she could not move fast and she did not have the drive to push herself as we all had to do every day.
-Now, she would have been fantastic in the clothing department, in fact, after she was transfered to clothing she did great.
+Now, she would have been fantastic in the clothing department, in fact, after she was transferred to clothing she did great.
 But she was a terrible fit for the unloading crew.
 But she fit that missing demographic.

 My point here is this